vatsa2005/outside-click/README.md

 - Class: The name of the class that must be added.

 - Display Type: The display of the element.
+(Eg.: flex, inline, inline-block, block, hidden)